 [ ] Visit your Academic Advisor to discuss courses that you could take to help you gain additional skills (i.e. computer courses, career-related classes,

-[ ] Visit your career advisor and academic advisor to coordinate guidance and planning.
+[ ] Visit your career coach and academic advisor to coordinate guidance and planning.

 [ ] Make a tentative career goal and list of alternative goals.